 Ulipristal – NOT effective for women >85kg or BMI >30kg/m2 Copper IUD – most effective form of EC; safe for women of all body weights or BMI.

-All types of surgery carry basic complications which can increase when overweight.
-An overweight lady who has a laparoscopy (or mini-laparotomy) to block (or cut or seal) the tubes can be at a higher risk of complications.
+All types of surgery carry basic complications, which can increase when overweight.
+An overweight lady with a laparoscopy (or mini-laparotomy) to block (cut or seal) the tubes can be at a higher risk of complications.
 They may also experience ‘technical failure’ of the procedure – excess fatty tissue may contribute to this.

 I hope you can carefully decide which contraceptive type soothes your BMI.
-Please leave a comment if you have any confusion.
+Please leave a comment if you want more information.

 Edited by AskAwayHealth Team

 All AskAwayHealth articles are written by practising Medical Practitioners on various healthcare conditions to provide evidence-based guidance and to help promote quality healthcare.
 The advice in our material is not meant to replace a qualified healthcare practitioner’s management of your specific condition.